segunfamisa/segunfamisa.github.io/_posts/2018-01-04-notification-channels-android-o.md

 The code block above shows how we can check for the importance setting for the channel, we can do similar for lights, vibration, and other settings

 ### Deleting notification channels
-So, assuming that a user has unsubscribed from a previous conversation that a channel was created for, and you have to delete the channel.
-Deleting is quite straightforward, to do this, one needs to do something like:
+So let's assume that a user has unsubscribed from a previous conversation that a channel was created for.
+You will have to delete the channel.
+Deleting is quite straightforward.
+To do this, one needs to do something like:

 ```kotlin
 notificationManager.deleteNotificationChannel(PRIVATE_MESSAGES_CHANNEL_ID)